A-Momin/noteshub/nts/notes_web_developement.md

                 - Were there bottlenecks or tasks that got stuck in a particular column?
                 - Did the team over-commit or under-commit?

+7. **Workflows**: A workflow represents the lifecycle of an issue, from creation to completion.

+    - It defines statuses (e.g., Open, In Progress, Done) and transitions (e.g., Move from Open to In Progress).
+    - Workflows can be customized for different projects or issue types.
+    - Example:
+        - **Epic:** "Implement e-commerce payment integration."
+            - **Story 1:** "Develop API for payment gateway."
+                - **Sub-task 1.1:** "Write API documentation."
+                - **Sub-task 1.2:** "Test API with sandbox environment."
+            - **Story 2:** "Create front-end UI for payment form."
+                - **Sub-task 2.1:** "Design payment form layout."
+                - **Sub-task 2.2:** "Add JavaScript for form validation."

-8. **Components**: Components are sub-sections of a project used to group issues.
+8. `Components`: Components are sub-sections of a project used to group issues.
 For example, in a software project, components could be Frontend, Backend, or API.
-9. **Labels**: Labels are tags that can be added to issues to categorize or identify them easily.
+9. `Labels`: Labels are tags that can be added to issues to categorize or identify them easily.
-10. **Custom Fields**: Jira allows administrators to create custom fields to capture additional information specific to their projects.
+10. `Priority and Severity`: Priority indicates the urgency of an issue, while severity indicates the impact of the issue.
+These help teams prioritize their work.
+11. `Assignee`: The person responsible for working on an issue is the assignee.
+It helps track who is responsible for completing the task.
+12. `Reporter`: The person who raises the issue is the reporter.
+They provide information about the issue and its details.
+13. `Dashboard`: Dashboards are customizable pages that display important information and statistics about projects and teams, including charts, filters, and gadgets.
+14. `Gadget`: Gadgets are small modules that display information on dashboards.
+They can show things like issue statistics, burndown charts, project progress, etc.
+15. `Scrum`: Scrum is an Agile methodology that follows a defined process with time-boxed iterations called sprints.
+16. `Kanban`: Kanban is an Agile methodology that emphasizes continuous delivery and visualizing work as it progresses through different stages.
+17. `Permission Scheme`: Permission schemes define who can perform actions on issues within a project.
+They control access and visibility.
+18. `Notification Scheme`: Notification schemes determine when and how users are notified about changes to issues.
+They manage email notifications and other alerts.
+19. `Workflow Scheme`: Workflow schemes associate workflows with issue types within a project.
+They define the workflow that an issue type follows.
+20. `Issue Link`: Issue links establish relationships between issues, like "blocks," "relates to," "is part of," etc.

 ### Story Points